Class-Incremental Learning using Diffusion Model for Distillation and Replay: Experiments

 \textbf{Size of the synthetic dataset:} Table~\ref{tab:diversity} shows the impact of the number of synthetic images $n$ generated for each past class used during training.
 With only 50 synthetic images per class, our method can improve the average incremental accuracy by up to 3.57\emph{p.p.} compared to the standard LUCIR.
 This can be further increased to 5.72\emph{p.p.} by expanding the size of the synthetic dataset.
 However, it appears that beyond a certain limit, further increasing the size of the synthetic dataset does not yield any significant improvement.
 This supports our approach of not using Stable Diffusion in an online manner to generate each training batch if the storage is not a constraint of the system.

-\textbf{Size of the replay memory:} Table~\ref{tab:memory} measures the improvement from our method depending on the size of the replay memory containing exemplar of past classes.
-While the improvement is more significant in the case of a small memory size, our method also significantly improves the average incremental accuracy of both LUCIR and iCaRL when combined with a larger replay memory.
-Compared to PlaceboCIL~\cite{liu2023online}, our method achieves similar performance.
+\textbf{Size of the replay memory:} Table~\ref{tab:memory} measures the improvement from our method depending on the number of incremental steps and the size of the replay memory containing exemplars of past classes.
+While the improvement compared to the baseline method is more significant in the case of a small memory size, our method also significantly improves the average incremental accuracy of both LUCIR and iCaRL when combined with a larger replay memory.
+Likewise, the improvement is more notable for more difficult settings containing numerous incremental steps.
+For example, when trained for 25 incremental steps with 5 samples per class in the replay memory, SDDR almost doubles the final overall accuracy for iCaRL, increasing it from 20.32\% to 40.39\% and augments the average incremental accuracy by 18.56\emph{p.p.}.
+Those results highlight that our method can boost the performance of the baseline method it is combined with independently of the setting.
+Additional results for CIFAR100 with 5 incremental steps can be found in the Supplementary materials.

-\textbf{Use of new data:} In their recent work, Liu~\etal~\cite{liu2023online} emphasized that using data from new classes for the distillation loss was detrimental and proposed to only use data of past classes from the memory in addition to the unlabeled samples from the external additional dataset.
-Following their study, we also report in Table~\ref{tab:component} the results of our method while using the distillation loss only on the synthetic images of past classes and on the exemplar from the memory (w/ SD distillation w/o new).
+\textbf{Use of new data:} In their recent work, Liu~\etal~\cite{liu2023online} emphasized that using data from new classes for the distillation loss was detrimental and proposed to only use data of past classes from the memory in addition to the unlabeled samples from the additional external dataset.
+Following their study, we also report in Table~\ref{tab:component} the results of our method while using the distillation loss only on the synthetic images of past classes and on the exemplar from the memory (w/ SD Distillation w/o new).
 However, it appears that in our case, this significantly decreases the performance of the model.
-As further discussed below, we suppose that it may be due to the gap between the distribution of synthetic images and the distribution of real images: while real samples from new images are generally harmful to the distillation loss, they may be useful to transfer general knowledge about real data in our case.
+As further discussed below, we suppose that it may be due to the gap between the distribution of synthetic images and the distribution of real images: while real samples from new images are generally harmful to the distillation loss, they may be useful for transferring general knowledge about real data in our case.